Blog – Posted on Friday, Dec 21

 Published toward the end of her career, Endless Night sees Christie moving in a different direction.
 While retaining her characteristic accessible language and well-placed red herrings, this standalone novel doesn’t reveal a crime until well into the story.
 That, and it has an even darker and more mysterious twist to it.

 Narrator Michael Rogers is a working-class dabbler who marries wealthy heiress Ellie Guteman.
 Warned by an elderly fortune-teller that she should leave the village or be cursed, Ellie begins to obsess over the dangers that surround her.
-Eventually, Ellie’s body is found in the woods… and as a series of deaths unravels, the one responsible for the murders must be discovered to avenge her.
+Eventually, Ellie’s body is found in the woods… and as a series of deaths unravels, the one responsible for the murders must be discovered in order to avenge her.

 While on vacation in Cornwall, Poirot comes across Magdala “Nick” Buckley.
 After a series of misfortunes and accidents, the detective becomes convinced that Nick’s in great danger and that someone is out to get her.
 Together they go to End House, her country estate, where a death does occur — but not the one Poirot expects.
-Forced into action, he begins his investigation.
+Unexpectedly forced into action, he begins his investigation.